The World of David the Gnome: Synopsis

 The series follows the gnomes, a kind species who are 15 cm tall and weigh 250–300 g.
 There are several types of gnomes: those of the forest, garden, farm, house, dunes, and Siberia, as well as nomadic "gypsy" gnomes, who are generally looked down upon by other gnomes.
 With few exceptions, a gnome's lifespan is exactly 400 years, though one couple in the Balkans lived for 550 years.
 When they reach the end of their lifespan, they transform into large trees; though they seem to have some control over when and where this happens, they cannot avoid it.

 Unable to prevent their transformation into trees, the gnomes are dedicated to protecting forests and the environment, as trees are their ancestors.
 Gnomes such as the main characters live in pairs in caves or holes under trees, and have a mainly vegetarian diet.
-They are often aided by forest animals when traveling long distances or need to reach a specific location quickly.
+They are often aided by forest animals when traveling long distances or needing to reach a specific location quickly.
 They also have the powers of telepathy and mind control.
 Their main enemies are the trolls, malevolent and clumsy creatures who cause trouble, as well as gnome poachers.